Skip to main content

 note

-1. The index (plus one) of the rule in the rules array is displayed to the left of the field selector.
+1. The rule index (plus one) in the rules array is displayed to the left of the field selector.

-2. The value actually stored in the rule object within the query is displayed to the right of each value editor.
+2. The value stored in the rule object is displayed to the right of each value editor.

-3. To focus attention on the value editor components, all other components have been disabled or hidden.
+3. To focus attention on value editor components, all other components have been disabled or hidden.

 1.